ohkami-rs/sqlx-d1/README.md

 SQLx-D1 works around this by loading `sqlx-sqlite` **only in macro context** and just providing a conversion layer between D1 and SQLx **in library context**.

+## Features

+- SQLx interface for Cloudflare D1
+- Compile-time SQL verification
+    - by `sqlx-sqlite` and miniflare's local D1 emulator
+    - by query caches in `.sqlx` directory ( offline mode )
+- No environment variable or `.env` file is needed
+    - D1 emulator's location is fixed to `.wrangler/state/v3/d1/miniflare-D1DatabaseObject`
+    - falling back to offline mode when it doesn't exist and `.sqlx` directory exists

 ## Unsupported features

 - Transaction ( let's wait for Cloudflare's side to support transation on D1 ! )